GilleM/Travel-reviews/README.md

 ## Acknowledgements
 I acknowledge my mentor Gerard McBride for the guidance on this project.
+I also want to take the Slack community and my colleagues who helped me with their advice.

 ## Disclaimer
 Please contact me if you have any issue regarding copyright content.
 This project is only for educational purposes. <br/>